 - Handheld grinder

-The idler arm is in the centre of the deck.
+The idler arm is in the center of the deck.
 When in working order, the arm moves and engages the blade.
 Remember that a rusty arm will not move as it should so keep an eye out for rust.

 When you move the engagement arm manually it may catch and not return to its starting position freely.
 This part is crucial to being able to cut the grass, use the steps below to remove and replace the idler arm on your lawn mower.